-Egypt is one of the first countries to preach the Gospel message, and before that the Lord Jesus Christ arrived as a child with his mother and his stepfather Joseph when the angel of the Lord commanded them to go to Egypt because the king intended to kill the child Jesus (Matthew 2: 13-15).
-The Gospel message arrived in Egypt with the Apostle Mark, who wrote one of the Four Gospels.
+Egypt is one of the first countries to preach the Gospel message, and before that, the Lord Jesus Christ came as a child with his mother and stepfather Joseph when the angel of the Lord commanded them to go to Egypt because the king intended to kill the king. child Jesus (Matthew 2: 13-15).
+The Gospel message arrived in Egypt with the apostle Mark, who wrote one of the Four Gospels.

 Christianity is the second-largest religion in Egypt, and its followers constitute about 18% of the Egyptian population.
 Egyptian Christians are often called Coptic, and more than 95% of Egyptian Christians belong to the Coptic Orthodox Church, one of the Eastern Orthodox Churches, and is the largest Christian community in the Middle East.
 The Coptic Orthodox Church occupies an important position as an Egyptian national church.
 It was founded in the first century by Mark the Apostle.

 It continued in Egypt after the Islamic conquest of Egypt.
-The Copts in Egypt developed a distinct ethnic identity, enabling their goals and persecuting them throughout history, as the Coptic suffered from religious persecution in different eras, history, and present.
+The Copts in Egypt developed a distinct ethnic identity, enabling their goals and persecuting them throughout history, as the Coptic suffered from religious persecution in different eras, histories, and the present.